chaance/new-component/README.md

 This is a brand new thing!
 I'd like to add more functionality:

-- Built-in support for common style tools (CSS modules, Aphrodite, styled-components, etc).
+- Built-in support for more style tools (Aphrodite, styled-components, etc).
 - Better error messaging, more edge-case support
 - Editor integrations :o

 ## Development

 To get started with development:

-* Check out this git repo locally; you will need to ensure you have `npm` installed globally.
+- Check out this git repo locally; you will need to ensure you have `npm` installed globally.
-* In the folder run `npm install`
+- In the folder run `npm install`
-* Check that command runs `node ../new-component/src/index.js --help`
+- Check that command runs `node ../new-component/src/index.js --help`
-* Alternatively you can set up a symlink override by running `npm link` then `new-component --help`.
+- Alternatively you can set up a symlink override by running `npm link` then `new-component --help`.
 Note: this will override any globally installed version of this package.